-The preseason OFL (OFL{PRE}) is the basis for defining harvest specifications and is the single season manifestation of the OFL.
-Unless another value is recommended by the SSC, OFL{PRE} is equal to maximum annual catch in the timeseries under consideration.
+The preseason OFL (OFLPRE) is the basis for defining harvest specifications and is the single season manifestation of the OFL.
+Unless another value is recommended by the SSC, OFLPRE is equal to maximum annual catch in the timeseries under consideration.

-ABC = the OFL{PRE} reduced by a buffer to account for uncertainty.
+ABC = the OFLPRE reduced by a buffer to account for uncertainty.
 As recommended by the SSC, the ABC could be set higher or lower by applying a more liberal or conservative buffer to the OFL to account for less or greater uncertainty.
-Potential sources of uncertainty could include but are not limited to: uncertainty associated with the achievement of escapement targets; uncertainty associated with whether the OFL, ABC, or ACL will be achieved or exceeded; uncertainty associated with the level of harvest in fisheries outside the EEZ; uncertainty associated with run timing; uncertainty associated with inseason metrics of run size or timing; other sources of uncertainty identified during the annual stock assessment process.
+Potential sources of uncertainty could include but are not limited to: uncertainty associated with the achievement of escapement targets; uncertainty associated with whether the OFL, ABC, or ACL will be achieved or exceeded; uncertainty associated with the level of harvest in fisheries outside the EEZ; uncertainty associated with interannual run size; uncertainty associated with run timing; uncertainty associated with inseason metrics of run size or timing; other sources of uncertainty identified during the annual stock assessment process.
 ABC would be set each year during the annual stock status determination process based on the best available information.